-YEAR 6 • Work out unfamiliar words by focusing on all letters in a word e.g. not reading invitation as imitation.
-WORD READING Use knowledge of root words and suffixes to understand meanings e.g. - cious meaning having or full of. • Use knowledge of root word, prefixes and suffixes to investigate how the meanings of words change. • Use etymology to help with the pronunciation of new words.
-Read and understand selected words from the Years 6 list (taken from NC Year 3 and 4 list) YEAR 6 DEVLOPING PLEASURE IN Recommend books and poems to their peers orally and in writing, with detailed reasons for choices, including recommendations for fiction books, authors and non-fiction texts.
-READING AND READING MOTIVATION Prepare a poem to read aloud and perform with dramatic effect (reading aloud and then by heart).
+YEAR 6 Word Reading Work out unfamiliar words by focusing on all letters in a word e.g. not reading invitation as imitation.
+Use knowledge of root words and suffixes to understand meanings e.g. - cious meaning having or full of.
+Use knowledge of root word, prefixes and suffixes to investigate how the meanings of words change.
+Use etymology to help with the pronunciation of new words.
+Read and understand selected words from the Years 6 list (taken from NC Year 3 and 4 list) YEAR 6 Developing Pleasure in Reading and Reading Motivation Recommend books and poems to their peers orally and in writing, with detailed reasons for choices, including recommendations for fiction books, authors and non-fiction texts.
+Prepare a poem to read aloud and perform with dramatic effect (reading aloud and then by heart).
 Use intonation, tone and volume so that meaning is clear to an audience.
 Use text marking, colour coding and annotations to support planning and rehearsal.
-YEAR 6 • Identify unfamiliar vocabulary and discuss possible meanings.
-UNDERSTANDING Using a piece of evidence, (e.g. a section of speech or description of a character's behaviour) infer character's thoughts, feelings and motives, and justify opinions through evidence.